CNAG-Biomedical-Informatics/cbicall/docs-site/docs/technical-details/architecture.md

 - Summary statistics and QC metrics are collected under `03_stats/`.
 - Log files for workflow steps are stored under `logs/`.

-For nf-core workflows, native nf-core outputs remain under the pipeline output directory, while CBIcall adds the same audit files at the run-directory root.
+For external nf-core workflows, upstream nf-core outputs remain under the pipeline output directory, while CBIcall adds audit files at the run-directory root.

 ---

+## Native and external workflows

+CBIcall uses **native** to describe the output contract, not the workflow language.
+A workflow is CBIcall-native when it writes the expected CBIcall run layout inside the generated `cbicall_*` directory.
+A workflow is external when CBIcall launches and audits it but the workflow keeps its upstream output layout.
+External workflows can still participate in run comparison when the workflow registry declares canonical final outputs.

 ## Resolution model